Department of Bands/Wind Conducting Faculty

 David C. Woodley

-David C. Woodley, Professor of Music, was appointed to the School of Music faculty in 1993.
-His duties include directing the 250-member Marching Hundred and the 100-member Big Red Basketball Band.
+David C. Woodley, Professor of Music (Bands), was appointed to the School of Music faculty in 1993.
+His duties include directing the 300-member Marching Hundred and the 100-member Big Red Basketball Band.
 He also teaches Arranging, Wind Band Score Study, and Marching Band Techniques in the Jacobs School of Music.
 He also serves as the faculty sponsor for Kappa Kappa Psi and Tau Beta Sigma, the honorary band fraternity and sorority.

 Mr. Woodley has been commissioned by over 200 high school and college bands, and has over 500 athletic band arrangements to his credit.
 Many of his arrangements have been custom-designed for competition-style bands who compete at the regional and national level.
 He also served as the founder and National Co-Chairman of the College Band Directors National Association Athletic Advisory Council.
 He currently serves as the co-chair of the Big 10 Athletic Band Director’s Association.

 Mr. Woodley received a “Student Choice Award for Outstanding Faculty” in the spring of 2000.
-Mr. Woodley received the Bachelor and Master of Music degrees from The University of Iowa.
-Mr. Woodley, along with Brad McDavid from the University of Washington, created the “Marching Band Director’s Video Tool Box” series for GIA Publications.
+Along with Brad McDavid from the University of Washington, he created the “Marching Band Director’s Video Tool Box” series for GIA Publications.

 Eric M. Smedley

-Dr. Eric M. Smedley serves as an Associate Professor of Music and the Associate Director of Bands at the Indiana University Jacobs School of Music, where he directs the Symphonic Band, teaches undergraduate and graduate instrumental conducting, serves as associate director of the Marching Hundred and Big Red Basketball Band, and directs the IU Summer Music Clinic.
+Dr. Eric M. Smedley serves as an Associate Professor of Music and Chair of the Department of Bands at the Indiana University Jacobs School of Music, where he directs the Symphonic Band, teaches undergraduate and graduate instrumental conducting, serves as associate director of the Marching Hundred and Big Red Basketball Band, and directs the IU Summer Music Clinic.

 Dr. Smedley earned a Doctor of Musical Arts degree from the University of Washington and Master of Music and Bachelor of Music Education degrees from the Jacobs School of Music.
 He was a member of the Marching Hundred from 1993-1996, and served as an Associate Instructor with the Hundred from 2001-2002.
 Dr. Smedley previously served on the music faculties of Boise State University and Western Kentucky University, and as a public school music educator in Cocoa Beach, Fla., Santa Monica, Calif., and Kenosha, Wisc.